-Most hedgehogs have special proteins in their blood that neutralizes snake venom, rendering them largely immune to snakebites.
+This often renders them largely immune to snakebites.
 This enables them to turn the tables on the snake and hunt them instead of the other way around.
 However, they’re not completely immune to it, and if the venom is potent enough or directed at the right part of their body (like the face), they can still be injured or killed.

 It’s responsible for separating the right side of the brain from the left, as well as ensuring that they have two separate eyes.
 Do you know who else has this gene?
 You do (and all humans, actually)!

 Not all hedgehogs do so, but the ones that do will sleep from around October through April.
 They’re not completely dormant, as most hibernating hedgehogs will move nests at least once during the hibernation period.

-The animals are prone to something called “balloon syndrome,” in which gas gets trapped underneath their skin, causing them to inflate (sometimes getting as big as a beach ball).
+The animals are prone to something called “balloon syndrome”, in which gas gets trapped underneath their skin, causing them to inflate (sometimes getting as big as a beach ball).
 No one’s sure why this happens, although injury is suspected, and the only treatment is creating an incision in the skin to release the trapped gas.

 Their bones have been found in owl pellets, but badgers are their biggest predator.
 Badgers also compete with hedgehogs for food, putting even more pressure on them.

 Other than badgers, the biggest threats to a wild hedgehog’s life are cars.
 It’s estimated that as many as 335,000 hedgehogs are killed by cars every year in the U.K. alone, so try to swerve if you see one out there.

-44 in all — in their lifetime, and they’ll be fully grown in by the time that they’re 3 weeks old.
+44 in all in their lifetime, and they’ll be fully grown in by the time that they’re 3 weeks old.
 As a result, it’s extremely important to take good care of your hedgehog’s teeth if you keep one as a pet.